Tools to Help Protect and Prevent a Cyber Attack

-What is hidden within your network?
-Has your company’s growth created risks from cyber attack?
+How well do you really know your network?
+Has your company’s growth created risk of a cyber attack?

-This year alone, it has been reported that more than 200,000 Cisco network switches were compromised in a politically motivated hack using a bot to discover vulnerabilities.
-According to The Center For Internet Security, “Attackers, who can be located anywhere in the world, are continuously scanning the address space of target organizations, waiting for new and possibly unprotected systems to be attached to the network,” according to The Center For Internet Security.
+“Attackers, who can be located anywhere in the world, are continuously scanning the address space of target organizations, waiting for new and possibly unprotected systems to be attached to the network,” according to The Center For Internet Security.

 Network Inventory Is Crucial

 There is no denying that network security is a vital component of meeting cybersecurity guidelines.

 One of the most important aspects of network security is inventory.